 Dancer’s Group Postcard Distribution Service – Postcard delivery by the 15th of each month to Bay Area studios, theaters, and local cafes that support dance.

-fuseproject – Design services and brand strategy.
+fuseproject – SF based design services and brand strategy.

 Moonwood – Brand strategy and design “for artists, healers, and hustlers” based in Oakland.